scdmv Rules and other helpful resources

 1 Study and pass the written permit test.

-2 Complete the 8-hour class** and 6 hours of Behind-the-Wheel training with our driving school.
+2 Complete the 8-hour class (Online or In-Person) and 6 hours of Behind-the-Wheel training with our driving school.

 3 Practice driving with a licensed adult driver for at least 40 hours (10 of which must be at night).